 Joseph Jokton DeMarco died in November of 1994, and 238 and 240 Commonwealth were inherited by Ute DeMarco.
 She continued as president of the Boston School of Modern Languages, by then located in Roslindale.
 In October of 1998, she married again, to Count Jochen von Haller.

 On October 31, 2008, Ute De Marco Von Haller transferred 238 and 240 Commonwealth to herself as trustee of the Ute De Marco Von Haller Revocable Trust.
-She died in August of 2011.
+She died in August of 2011 and on November 7, 2014, the successor trustees transferred 238 and 240 Commonwealth to the Marital Trust created under the original trust.